Can you sue someone for lying about a car accident?

 Can I file a lawsuit for fraud if someone lies about the accident?

-What should I do if the other driver is lying about the accident?
+What should I do if the other driver is lying?

-If you believe the other driver is being dishonest, take steps to protect yourself:
+If you suspect the other driver lied, take steps to protect yourself:

-• Gather evidence by photographing the scene, vehicle damage, and injuries.
+- Photograph the scene, vehicle damage, and injuries

-• Notify your insurance company of your suspicions.
+- Notify your insurance company of your concerns

 How can Weir & Kestner Injury Lawyers help if someone is lying about the crash?

-• Challenge false claims made by the other driver or their insurer.
+- Challenge dishonest claims by the other driver or their insurance company

-If you’re dealing with a car accident where the other party is making false claims, contact Weir & Kestner Injury Lawyers at (615) 220-4180 or online for a free consultation.
-We will discuss your case and explore your legal options.
+If you’re dealing with a car accident where the other party is making false claims, contact Weir & Kestner Injury Lawyers at (615) 220-4180 or contact us online for a free consultation.
+We will discuss your car accident case and explore legal actions.

 SEARCH OUR SITE